-- If the condition deteriorates, hip reconstruction may be necessary.
-Surgery may be performed on both the muscle and bone to relocate the hip in the socket and help keep it there.
-Surgery to correct this is called pelvic osteotomy and femoral varus-derotation osteotomy.
+If the condition progresses to displacement, bony surgery may be performed to relocate the hip in the socket and help keep it there.
+Surgery on the thigh bone and/or hip socket may be necessary to fully correct the condition.